Men's Singles

 Kunlavut Vitidsarn v Prannoy HS

-Vitidsarn's selection of the Astrox 88D Pro racket, combined with BG80 strings, provides a blend of power and precision.
+Vitidsarn's selection of the Astrox 88D Pro racket with BG80 strings provides a perfect blend of power and precision.
 His chances are favourable, but he'll need to overcome strong competition.
-Holds a 2023 win 28/9 loss ratio and is the current Thailand and India Open champion.
-Came second in last year’s World Championships, so keen to go one step further this year.
+Vitidsarn has 28/9 loss ratio and is the current Thailand and India Open champion.
+Came second in last year’s World Championships and will be very keen to go one step further this year.

-Meanwhile, Prannoy HS is an accomplished Indian badminton player known for his powerful smashes, agility on court, and capability to upset top-seeded players in major tournaments.
+Meanwhile, Prannoy HS is an accomplished Indian badminton player known for his powerful smashes, agility on court, and ability to upset top-seeded players in major tournaments.

 Our winner: Kunlavut.
-Despite Prannoy defeating the great Dane Viktor Axelsen yesterday I think it’s taken a bit too much out of him and Kunlavut will have that extra bounce now it’s not Axelsen on the other side of the court.
+Despite Prannoy defeating the great Dane Viktor Axelsen yesterday, it might have taken a bit too much out of him.
+Kunlavut will have some extra motivation now he will not be facing Axelsen on the other side of the court.

 Kodai Naraoka v Anders Antonsen

-With the Astrox 99 Pro racket and Exbolt 65 strings, Naraoka's game focuses on control and precision.
-His chances are promising, and shows the potential to be a dark horse.
-Meanwhile, Antonsen's Auraspeed 90K racket, along with VBS-63 strings, accentuates his versatile playing style.
+With the Astrox 99 Pro racket and Exbolt 65 strings, Naraoka's game is one focused on control and precision.
+His chances are promising, and he has the potential to be a dark horse.
+Meanwhile, Antonsen's Auraspeed 90K racket, along with VBS-63 strings, effectively aid his versatile playing style.
 He has a solid chance and should not be underestimated.
-It’s a home tournament, which would favour Anders but he’s had a rather patchy few years.
+It’s a home tournament, which would favour Anders, but he has had an inconsistent few years.

-Our winner: Despite Anders being at home and his great form so far, we think it’s just one step too far and Kodai’s energy is just going to be one hurdle too many.
+Our winner: Despite Anders being at home and his great form so far, it could be one step too far for him and Kodai’s energy may be too much for him to handle.

 Women’s Singles